iolevel/wpdotnet-sdk/docs/configuration.md

 By default, WordPress stores the blog's URL in the database upon the first run during the setup process.
 Requests are automatically redirected to this URL if the application is accessed from a different address.
 There are usually several issues with this approach:

 - During development, or migrating the website, the URL changes but the stored value in database does not.
 Application redirects requsets to the old URL which might not exist.
-- Each request performs query to the database to obtain the blog URL value, which causes unnecesary overhead.
+- Each request performs query to the database to obtain the blog URL value, which causes an unnecesary overhead.

 ```json
 {